 Not all dogs are going to have aggressive tendencies, but those dogs who have exhibited a history of violence should have that documented.
 In Massachusetts, you do not have to prove a dog had a history of violent behavior to file a claim for a dog bite injury.
 This is not the case in most states, but the Massachusetts state legislature has gone out of its way to protect the 6,300 dog bite injury victims the state sees every year.

 How Do I Prevent a Massachusetts Dog Bite Injury?

 While there is plenty of advocacy on behalf of Pit Bulls and Rottweilers, the statistics show these two breeds are most responsible for dog bite deaths.
 With responsible training and supervision, you can prevent these breeds or any breeds from being a risk to the public at large.

 The American Kennel Club suggests dog owners properly socialize their dogs with other people before taking them out into the public.
 Having your dog know simple commands like “sit”, “stay” and “heel” can go a long way too.

-The Massachusetts Dog Bite Lawyers at Goldberg and Weigand can make sure you’re scars and lesions are paid for and your suffering is compensated.
+The Massachusetts Dog Bite Lawyers at Goldberg and Weigand can make sure your scars and lesions are paid for and your suffering is compensated.
 Call us today for your no obligation, free consultation.